rethinkdb/rethinkdb/NOTES.md

   * Allowed building against libressl. (#6671)
 * JavaScript Driver
   * Avoided mutating object passed to `r.connect`. (#6575)
+* Python Driver
+  * See more details at https://github.com/rethinkdb/rethinkdb-python/releases
 * Other Drivers
   * Changes omitted, as they're in separate repositories.